How does the GRE essay work?

 This next part sounds a little nefarious — so hold onto your seats.
 Over the course of the last decade or so, ETS has developed–and it would say refined–the “E-rater”, an automated essay grader.

 While it may seem that HAL, the diabolical talking computer from Stanley Kubrick’s 2001: A Space Odyssey, has been unleashed to wreak grading havoc on your essays, the “E-rater” is only used as a second “grader” to ensure that the human grader isn’t napping at the job.
-If the “E-rater’s” score differs by more than one point (on the half point scale) from the human grader’s score, your essay is sent to another human grader, the master grader–who, presumably, resides in an even darker room.
+If the “E-rater’s” score differs by 1.5 points or more from the human grader’s score, then a second human grader will look at your essay, the master grader–who, presumably, resides in an even darker room.

-Your final score is the average of the two essays, rounded up to the nearest .5.
+Your final score is calculated by taking the two essays, averaging them, and then rounding the result to fit on the half point scale.
 At least for now, HAL has not completely taken over — the “E-rater” serves only as a check on human error.
 That is not to say that one day the two human graders will emerge from their dark rooms as anachronisms (as far as GRE essay grading goes).
 Let’s hope that such a day never comes, the day in which admission to a top-notch grad school hangs in the precarious balance of a robot grader.

 How does the GRE AWA scoring range work?